arnaudbos/i-rant/content/loom-part-1-scheduling.md

 * multitasking: programs would run one after the other, in **short** bursts (to avoid greedy programs to monopolize the CPU).

-There are several techniques that can lead to effective multitasking and fair (or not) sharing of CPU cycles, but they can grouped in two main categories: `Preemptive multitasking` and `Cooperative multitasking`; and their properties are enforced by scheduler policies.
+There are several techniques that can lead to effective multitasking and fair (or not) sharing of CPU cycles, but they can be grouped in two main categories: `Preemptive multitasking` and `Cooperative multitasking`; and their properties are enforced by scheduler policies.

 ### Preemptive scheduling